MaskoFortwana/CyberArkAdmin/README.txt

 Type 46 to open PVWA Logs folder
 Type 47 to open PVWA Conf folder
 Type 48 to open IIS Logs folder
-Type 49 to open RESTART IIS
+Type 49 to RESTART IIS
 --------------------------------

 Type the number and press enter...